nf-core/cageseq/README.md

 <!-- TODO nf-core: Add a brief overview of what the pipeline does and how it works -->

 ## Credits
-nf-core/cageseq was originally written by Kevin Menden.
+nf-core/cageseq was originally written by Kevin Menden and Tristan Kast.